GigaHertzLegacy-SpiderX/Sherlock_lite/README.md

 5. python3 main.py

 To Install this in Termux -->
-1. pkg install git (if you don't have )
+1. pkg install git ( If you don't have )
-2. pkg install python3 (if you don't have )
+2. pkg install python3 ( If you don't have )
 3. git clone https://github.com/SpiderX360/Sherlock_lite.git
 4. cd Sherlock_lite
 5. python3 main.py